Why Prerequisites

 If we are talking about prerequisites only 3 major roles comes into picture as stated below:

-Of course yes, there are some other things need to be installed along with these 3 roles like .net 3.5 SP1, Visual C++ binaries, Database etc etc, but as these 3 are most important lets discuss about these 3 now.
+Of course yes, there are some other things setups are installed along with these 3 roles like .net 3.5 SP1, Visual C++ binaries, Database etc etc, but as these 3 are most important lets discuss about these 3 now.

 Terminal Services: